 I traveled more than 300,000 km over a 16-month period, flying from Seattle to Chicago and back just about every weekend during the first half of my MBA program.
 That's 80% of the Moon's distance from Earth.
 (Guess what my answer would be to: "How far would you go to pursue higher education?")

 I set out from Chicago to build a next-generation online matchmaking site out of India and ended up finding a wife for myself in Chennai – offline, at an MBA networking event.
-(I consider the tennis great, Vijay Amritraj, a modern-day Kamadeva.
+(I consider the tennis great, Vijay Amritraj, my patron saint of love.
 He was wearing a dark-blue shirt as I noticed and walked past him by the elevators in the hotel's lobby.
 Shortly thereafter, my wife-to-be walked into the hotel's rooftop restaurant wearing a similar, striking blue.)

 While many would bemoan the shortfall of female talent in technology, for a few years all the three full-time software engineers at my startup were women.